-Some General Comments on Writing Style and Grammar
+Stylesheet

-- a.
+a.
 Please note that "it's" is a contraction for "it is" or "it has."
-"Its" is a possessive, which makes life confusing, but it is important to learn this distinction. - b.
+"Its" is a possessive, which makes life confusing, but it is important to learn this distinction.

+b.
 Please learn the distinctions between possessive, plural, and plural possessive.
-"Knight's" is singular possessive; "knights" is plural; "Knights" is plural possessive. - c.
+"Knight's" is singular possessive; "knights" is plural; "Knights" is plural possessive.

+c.
 Try to avoid wordiness.
 Phrases like "The point the speaker is making is" or "What this means is that" are generally unnecessary.
-Such phrases are like long wind-ups before the pitch, and they often clog your prose. - d.
+Such phrases are like long wind-ups before the pitch, and they often clog your prose.

+d.
 Try to avoid "talking" writing.
 What "sounds" right to a readerly ear does not necessarily read properly or grammatically to the eye.
 People do not speak grammatically (and sometimes without even punctuation).
 Therefore, writers should avoid writing as they speak (unless they are writing dialogue in fiction).
 Talking writing also frequently leads to tone drops and diction that generally is not appropriate for academic prose.
-(Ex. "she doesn't stick up for herself"). - e.
+(Ex. " she doesn't stick up for herself").

+e.
 Please avoid freestanding quotations.
-Every quotation should be integrated into a text, preferably with a lead-in phrase, rather than placed alone in the middle of a paragraph without any connection to anything around it. - f.
+Every quotation should be integrated into a text, preferably with a lead-in phrase, rather than placed alone in the middle of a paragraph without any connection to anything around it.
+Introduce a quotation with a colon (if it is not grammatically connected to the lead-in phrase) or a comma (if it is grammatically connected to the lead-in phrase).

+f.
 Try to avoid "we" and "you" in your essays.
 Both terms tend to include the reader in the argument without convincing the reader.
-(In other words, these terms usually signal strategies of collusion on the part of the writer). - g.
+(In other words, these terms usually signal strategies of collusion on the part of the writer).

+g.
 When referring to words as words, please use quotation marks.
-(I.e. if you are discussing the use of the word "man" in a particular passage, then "man" should be placed in quotation marks). - h.
+(I.e. if you are discussing the use of the word "man" in a particular passage, then "man" should be placed in quotation marks).

+h.
 "It" and "This" are weak sentence starters.
-Any noun in the previous sentence can serve as a referent for "it" and if the previous sentence has a number of nouns in it, havoc results.
-"This" has a similar effect as the first word in a sentence, but if a noun is added after "This," the problem of reference is usually solved. - i.
+Any noun in the previous sentence can serve as a referent for "it" - and if the previous sentence has a number of nouns in it, havoc results.
+"This" has a similar effect as the first word in a sentence, but if a noun is added after "This," the problem of reference is usually solved.

+i.
 "Thing" is a very vague word.
-Try to find a specific noun whenever possible. - j.
+Try to find a specific noun whenever possible.

+j.
 "He himself" is an unnecessary and ungrammatical doubling.
-"He" will generally do. - k.
+"He" will generally do.

+k.
 Try to avoid using "is" (or "was") as a main verb.
-Choose a stronger, more precise word. - 1.
-"A woman" -- not "A women."
-"Woman" is singular; "women" is plural. - m.
-Remember that a semicolon connects two highly related sentences. - n.
+Choose a stronger, more precise word.

+1. Remember that a semicolon connects two highly related sentences.

+m.
 Avoid "how" and "what" at the beginning of subordinate clauses-depending on your meaning, use "which," "that," "who," or "where."